Your Account | Shopping Basket

 About Romero

-Back in El Salvador, in a remarkable gesture, the new President prays in front of Romero's tomb before taking office.
+In a remarkable gesture, the new President of El Salvador prayed in front of Romero's tomb before taking office.
 Maybe Romero's words are being realised at last:

 If they kill me, I will rise again in the people of El Salvador